 I did not give this book four stars on Goodreads because I enjoyed it.
-In fact, it’s an excruciatingly difficult book to finish and not for the fainthearted.
+In fact, it’s an excruciatingly difficult book to finish and definitely not for the fainthearted.
 Also, unusually powerful.
 And the winner of the 2020 Pulitzer Prize for Fiction.

 The Nickel Boys is based on a true story, something you learn more about in the author’s afterword.
 The title refers to those youngsters who spent time at a Florida state reform school for boys.
 During the 1960s, both white and black boys are sent there, though they are housed and fed separately since this period coincides with the Jim Crow South.